2026-vol-perturb/2026_volume_perturbation/README.md

     - `global_cmvn` – file generated during 11800 h / 500 h baseline training
     - `train_outs` – symlink or copy of the directory from the training of the tested model
       - `avg_15.pt` – the tested model
-    - `results` – an output directory containing the resulting transcriptions
+    - `results` – an output directory containing the resulting transcripts

 #### Step 1